Key facts at a glance

 Regime 1: Non-Muslim civil divorce (Federal Decree-Law No. 41 of 2022)

-This law, effective from 1 February 2023, applies to all non-Muslim residents and UAE nationals across all seven emirates.
-It introduced no-fault divorce, joint custody as the default, no Islamic waiting period, and the explicit right to apply your home country's law instead.
-It is the biggest reform to expatriate family law the UAE has ever made.
+Federal Decree-Law No. 41 of 2022, in force from 1 February 2023, applies to non-Muslim citizens and non-Muslim foreigners resident across all seven emirates.
+It codified no-fault divorce, joint custody as the default, no iddah waiting period, and the explicit right to apply your home country's law instead.
+It is the biggest reform to expatriate family law the UAE has made.
+See our non-Muslim divorce UAE guide for the detail.

 Regime 2: Muslim personal status divorce (Federal Decree-Law No. 41 of 2024)

-FL 41/2024 replaced the long-standing Federal Law No. 28 of 2005 and came into force on 15 April 2025.
-It governs all Muslim divorces in the UAE, including Muslim expats of any nationality.
-Key provisions include:
+Federal Decree-Law No. 41 of 2024 fully replaced the long-standing Federal Law No. 28 of 2005 and came into force on 15 April 2025.
+Any content that still says the 2005 law governs Muslim divorce is outdated.
+The 2024 law governs all Muslim divorces in the UAE, including Muslim expats of any nationality.
+Key changes include:

 Regime 3: Abu Dhabi non-Muslim civil law (Abu Dhabi Law No. 14 of 2021)

-Abu Dhabi residents now benefit from both the federal FL 41/2022 framework and the established Abu Dhabi Civil Family Court infrastructure.
-For uncontested divorces, the Abu Dhabi court can conclude matters in under one month from the date of filing, making it the fastest non-Muslim divorce process in the region.
+Abu Dhabi residents can use both the federal Decree-Law 41/2022 framework and the specialist Abu Dhabi Civil Family Court.
+For uncontested divorces, the Abu Dhabi court can conclude matters in under one month from the date of filing, one of the fastest non-Muslim divorce routes in the region.
+Compare the two emirates in our Dubai vs Abu Dhabi divorce guide.

 Your First Decision: Where to Get Divorced?